Ken Fallin: Print

-In 1994 Fallin began doing illustrations of sports figures for the Wall Street Journal, which led to him doing the 1994 Winter Olympics for the paper.
+From 1987 to the mid 1990s, Fallin illustrated the cover of the Boston Herald's Sunday arts section, creating clever caricatures of the leading movie, TV, theater, and pop music stars on the day.
+In 1994, he began doing illustrations of sports figures for the Wall Street Journal, which led to him doing the 1994 Winter Olympics for the paper.
 He was subsequently asked to submit caricatures for the lifestyle and business sections.
 After he submitted an unsolicited portrait of the recently deceased Douglas Fairbanks, Jr., he began work drawing famous citizens for their obituaries.

 Television

 Fallin has done caricatures for Showtime and CNBC.

 Corporate

 Fallin was first hired by American Express to sketch all of the company's vice presidents, which were to be projected behind them at a corporate banquet.
 The relationship with the credit card company continued when in 1990 they commissioned Fallin for several nationwide print ad campaigns in the United States.
 One included Amex's salute to famous restaurants and chefs, whom he illustrated.
 For another corporate client, he turned the Playboy bunny, Quentin Tarantino, and the U.S. World Poker Tour champions into bottles of Belvedere Vodka.
 Other corporate work has included Hong Kong Disneyland and BMG Records.